 Voxel noise (pixel standard deviation in a region of interest) can be reduced by reconstructing images with greater thickness for a given mAs.
-It is not expected that the Voxel Noise be measured for each subject scan, but rather the Acquisition Device and Reconstruction Software be qualified for the expected acquisition and reconstruction parameters as described in Section 4.1.3.
-The shape of the reconstruction kernel, or modulation transfer function (MTF), alters both the spatial resolution and noise characteristics of the image ^{10,12}.
-The reconstruction is a weighted sample of the structures within the projection.
+It is not expected that the Voxel Noise be measured for each subject scan, but rather the Acquisition Device and Reconstruction Software be qualified for the expected acquisition and reconstruction parameters as described in Section 4.1.32.
+The shape of the reconstruction kernel, or modulation transfer function (MTF), alters both the spatial resolution and noise characteristics of the image .
+The reconstruction kernel emphasizes larger structures within the projection.
 A smoother reconstruction kernel emphasizes larger structures in a projection by increasing their relative weight at the expense of smaller structures but with the benefit of reducing noise.
 So there is also an inverse relationship between spatial resolution and noise that is dependent on choice of reconstruction kernel, necessitating that the reconstruction kernel be carefully chosen to meet the specifications in Table 3.1.2 as recapitulated in the context of the human subject protocol in Table 3.4.2.
-Examples of kernels that would meet the specifications for the major vendors are described in Section 4.1.3.
+Examples of kernels that would meet the specifications for the major vendors are described in Section 4.1.32.